-For Fiscal 2024, the HRCC retained the services of Gallagher to provide independent advice on executive and director compensation matters.
-The HRCC originally retained the services of PCI Compensation Consulting Inc. ("PCI") in September 2021, prior to its acquisition by Arthur J. Gallagher & Co. in March 2022.
-PCI now operates under the name Gallagher Quebec Compensation Inc. The mandate entrusted to Gallagher by the HRCC during Fiscal 2024 was focused on:
+For Fiscal 2025, the HRCC retained the services of Gallagher to provide independent advice on executive and director compensation matters.
+The mandate entrusted to Gallagher by the HRCC during Fiscal 2025 was focused on:

-- (i) the benchmarking of the Corporation's executive compensation and director compensation packages against compensation offered by companies comprising the comparator group (as hereinafter defined); and - (ii) a review of market practices with respect to the use of ESG-related metrics in executive compensation plans.
+- (i) the benchmarking of the Corporation's executive compensation and director compensation packages against compensation offered by companies comprising the comparator group (as hereinafter defined); and - (ii) the review and benchmarking of the allocation and metrics used in the Corporation's long-term incentive plan and short term incentive plan design.